Tinkerforge/doc/en/source/Hardware/Bricklets/Air_Quality.rst

 automatic background calibration and calculate an accurate IAQ index over time.
 It will take a few days until the IAQ index has a high reliability.

+..
+ Please also remove the note from the openhab configuration when removing it here.

 The IAQ accuracy is reflects the current state of the background calibration process.

 * Accuracy 0: The Bricklet was just started and the sensor is stabilizing.